da-jacob/html-forge/README.md

 1. Select a **root directory** where your projects will live.
 2. Create a **new project** – HtmlForge will generate a folder with basic structure (`index.html`, `assets/`, etc.).
 3. Use `<!--- include "file.html" -->` anywhere in your HTML to reuse components.
+4. Nested includes are supported (e.g., components can include other components).
+5. If you want, you can also define parameters: `<!-- include "components/button.html" text="Click me" link="/contact" -->`
-4. Start the **live server** for previewing and editing with instant reload.
+6. Start the **live server** for previewing and editing with instant reload.
-5. Use **Build** to generate fully resolved static HTML files.
+7. Use **Build** to generate fully resolved static HTML files.
 The output will be placed in the `.out` directory within your project folder.

 ## 📁 Example